 Refugee crises have further strained Turkey-EU relations, as Ankara has wielded its refugee population—the largest in the world as of 2021—as leverage over Brussels.
 In 2016, after the number of asylum seekers entering Europe via Turkey surged, Ankara agreed to block migrants from journeying to EU countries in return for increased aid.
 However, Turkey has threatened to “open the gates” in response to European criticism on several occasions.

 How have U.S.-Turkey relations fared?

 During the Cold War, maintaining a united front against the Soviet Union overshadowed tensions between the NATO allies, which included Turkey’s invasion of Cyprus and denial of the Armenian genocide.
 Without a common enemy, however, they’ve drifted apart.
-CFR’s Steven A. Cook says [PDF] that Washington now shares few interests with Ankara, and argues for reducing U.S. reliance on Turkey, including by seeking alternative military bases elsewhere.
+CFR’s Cook says [PDF] that Washington now shares few interests with Ankara, and argues for reducing U.S. reliance on Turkey, including by seeking alternative military bases elsewhere.

 Cook and others point to Ankara’s closeness to U.S. adversaries, including Iran: Washington says a Turkish state-owned bank, Halkbank, tried to circumvent U.S. sanctions on Tehran from 2012 to 2016.
 The Syrian war further tested relations.
 U.S. forces in Syria collaborated with Kurdish groups linked to the PKK, angering Erdogan.
 Perhaps chief among Turkey’s complaints is its accusation that the United States and NATO helped foster the 2016 coup attempt.
 Ankara cites Washington’s refusal to extradite Gulen, the alleged mastermind, as evidence; most independent experts are skeptical.